-COMMISSIONER MIROU: So what is your business when you say you were on a travel fully funded by the Provincial Government, and you go and do your business on the 10th floor of Hugo's Building.
-The Lands Department is located at Waiganiin what we call the Aopi Building.
+Q: So what is your business - when you say you were on a travel that was fully funded by the Provincial Government and you go and do your business on the 10th Floor of Hugo's Building, the Lands Department is located at Waigani in what we call the Aopi Building.
 So what is it now?
 Is it a private business or a Government funded trip?

-A: It was a Government funded trip -
+40 A: It was a Government funded trip -

-COMMISSIONER MIROU: To do business with ITLS?
+Q: To do business with IT&LS?

-A: Commissioner, ITLS was never part of my program.

-COMMISSIONER MIROU: But their office space is at 10th floor.
-They are located at 10th floor at Hugo's Building and Mr Ape is the employee of that company.

-A: As I have stated, I went on our own Government business and everybody in Kiunga Town knows my contact number.

-COMMISSIONER MIROU: Everybody in Kiunga Town, as you know Mr Papa, is not sophisticated.
-Because of these reasons why, their sophistications, the lack of sophistication is a result of people like you taking advantage of that lack of sophistication.
-And that is the result of why we have SABLs being given to people like you who have no regard for their livelihood of their - things that they do.
-And so you conduct your business not at the Lands Department but you go to Hugo's Building 10th floor.
+- A: Commissioner, ITLS was never part of my program. - Q: But it was their office space at 10th floor.
+They are located at the 10th floor at Hugo's Building and Mr Hape is the employee of that company. - A: As I have stated, I went on our own government business and everybody in Kiunga Town knows my contact number. - Everybody in Kiunga Town, as you know Mr Papa, is not sophisticated.
+Q: Because of these reasons why, their sophistication, the lack of 10 sophistication is a result of people like you taking advantage of that lack of sophistication.
+And that is the result of why we have SABLs being given through people like you who have no regard for their livelihood or things that they do.
+And so you conduct your business not at the Lands Department but you go to Hugo's Building, 10th floor.
 They would not know where the 10th floor is.
 May be you and I, all of us know where the 10th floor is in Port Moresby.
 People in Kiunga and Western Province do not know where Hugo's building is.
 Even where the Department of Lands is at Waigani.
 Only you and I know where it is.
-That is why I asked you this question on behalf of the people of Kiunga and Western Province, what is your business on the 10th floor of Hugo's Buildinig?
+That is why I asked you this question on behalf of the people of Kiunga and Western 20 Province, what is your business at the 10th floor of Hugo's Building?
 I know where 10th floor of Hugo's Building is.
-You tell me, why di you have to go and conduct business on behalf of the Provincial Government at the 10th floor at Hugo's Building?
+You tell me, why did you have to go and conduct business on behalf of the Provincial Government at the 10th floor in Hugo's Building?
 Tell the people.
-They want to hear about what you did there.

-A: As I have said earlier on, I went there because the company called me to go and signed the investigation report for the trans Papuan Highway Project so on that arrangement they took me there.
-They asked me to go there and then I went and I showed the documents and then without fully reading the whole thing, and asking them question, how much area the road will cover and all these, assuming because of the initial discussions in Kiunga.
-Thinking that Investigation Report was based on the road corridor acquisition purposes I just went ahead and sign.

-COMMISSIONER MIROU: But Mr Papa, have you ever visited the grey road and travel up to Trimgondok village?
-Do you visit that place?

-COMMISSIONER MIROU: We just went up on Saturday.
+They want to hear about what you did there. - A: As I have said earlier on, I went there because the company called me to go and sign the investigation report for the Trans Papuan Highway Project so on that arrangement they took me there.
+They asked me to go there and then I went and I sat and they brought the documents and then without fully reading the whole thing and asking them questions, how much area the road will cover and all these, assuming because of the initial discussions in Kiunga.
+Thinking that Investigation Report was based on the road corridor acquisition purposes I just went ahead and signed. - Q: But Mr Papa, have you ever visited the Gre road and travelled up to Drimgas village?
+Do you visit that place? - 40 A: Yes. - Q: We just went up on Saturday.
 We saw nothing.
 Virtually nothing.
 Secondary forests, a few rubber trees and when we arrived at Drimgas, there is nothing.
-So why do you have to work for the Government, at the same time, you are doing something for the company which has no regard for the development for our people.
-Virtually there is nothing there.

-You still talk about the trans Papuan Highway here.
+So whilst you work for the Government, at the same time you are doing something for the company which has no regard for the development for our people.
+There is virtually nothing there.
+You still talk about the Trans Papuan Highway here.
 Where is it?
 You tell the Commission now.
 Where is it?

-I had the people of Drimgas or people who live along that route -

-COMMISSIONER MIROU: Fully aware of what you and others have done for them including the company?
+Are the people of Drimgas or the people who live along that route fully aware of what you and others have done for them including the company?